No fires, no explosions, no toxic gases

-Alsym Green is an inherently non-flammable, non-toxic, non-lithium battery chemistry.
-With a water-based electrolyte and containing no lithium, cobalt, or organic solvents, Alsym Green provides a level of safety that is desperately needed but can’t be met by lithium-ion.
-This makes it the only high-performance option that’s truly viable for urban areas, residences, data centers, and hazardous environments such as chemical plants, oil and gas facilities, steel mills and defense applications.
+Alsym’s non-lithium battery chemistry is inherently non-flammable and non-toxic, providing a level of safety that is desperately needed but can’t be met by lithium-ion.
+This makes it the only high-performance option that’s truly viable for safety-sensitive, space-constrained industries, including microgrids, urban areas, residences, and data centers.

 The problem with lithium-ion for BESS